Ålegræs dykkere

 Catch crabs in droves

 There are far too many crabs in the Little Belt.
 By removing them, you benefit the ecosystem in the belt.
-There is a catch guarantee whether you catch them directly from the beach or pull them up from a boat.
+Whether you catch them directly from the beach or pull them up from a boat, you're guaranteed a catch.

 Read more about catching crabs